bbetsey/SwiftyCompanion/README.md

 # Swifty Companion
 42 Ecole Project 📱

-> The aim of the project is to build an application that will retrieve the information of 42 student,
+> The aim of the project is to build an application that will retrieve the information of 42 student.

 - UIScrollView, UITableView, UICollectionView
 - ASWebAuthenticationSession, URLSession